 But this girl, who is 12 years old when the story begins in 1974, is the main story while the box is secondary.
 Gwendy has a problem with her weight as well as all of the other problems that adolescents face growing up.
 If you are familiar with Stephen King’s other works such as “It” and “The Body,” then you already know how skilled Stephen King is at telling a story from a child’s point of view.
-This is definitely no exception as the girl that is the protagonist of this novel grows up into an adult and matures in a natural and compelling way that
+This is definitely no exception as the girl that is the protagonist of this novel grows up into an adult and matures, in a natural and compelling way that only King could manage.

 Obviously, no one wants a book review to spoil the end of the book, so you will have to read it to find out what eventually happens to Gwendy, Richard Ferris and the mysterious black box with all the buttons.
 However, this is a great read that is up to the standards of any other Stephen King novel.
 Often, you can tell when King combines his talents with another writer.
 However, this is in the classic style of Stephen King with only a hint of the secondary author.
-It is available now through Amazon and other retailers in hardcover, paperback, Kindle edition, Audible audio book edition and audio CD.
+It is available now through Amazon and other retailers in hardcover, paperback, Kindle edition, Audible audiobook edition, and audio CD.

 Gwendy’s Button Box review is all about the story of Gwendy and his nightmares.
 If you love the town of Castle Rock and all the characters that populate it, then you are definitely going to love this read.
-It is set in the same time period as some of the other novels that King has set in that particular locale, so you are sure to run into a few characters that you recognize.
+It sets in the same time period as some of the other novels that King has set in that particular locale, so you are sure to run into a few characters that you recognize.
 We have plenty of book reviews on Self Help or even you can check out more book reviews